Things To Do

 If you need a break from the beach and are up-to-date on shows from your last Netflix binge, then there’s really only one solution.
 Get kitted up in your activewear and shock your system by actually using your Lululemons for their intended purpose.

-At Urban List we're passionate about getting out and about and embracing the pristine Sunshine Coast/Gubbi Gubbi country we live in.
-With that in mind, we’ve broken down the best walks and hikes on the Sunshine Coast, from a quick stroll to a full day in the wilderness, that’ll even make Tarzan jealous.
+With that in mind, I’ve broken down my pick for the top walks and treks in the region, from a quick stroll to a full day in the wilderness.
 So, lace up your sneakers, get out there and start exploring the Sunshine Coast's best hikes.

 Buderim Forest Park

-Most of you have probably heard of Buderim Forest Park, but have you ever actually been there?
-Starting at either Harry’s Lane or Quorn Close, both paths will take you on a spectacular journey through Buderim Mountain’s tranquil bushland, with a soundtrack of birdsong and babbling brooks.
+You've probably heard of Buderim Forest Park, but have you ever actually been there?
+Starting at either Harry’s Lane or Quorn Close, both paths take you on a spectacular journey through Buderim Mountain’s tranquil bushland, with a soundtrack of birdsong and babbling brooks.
+It's truly blissful.

-All roads lead to the falls, and if you're brave enough to venture into the chilly waters after working up a sweat, we promise it's worth it.
-This is one of the easiest and prettiest walks on the Sunshine Coast to do this winter.
+All roads lead to the falls, and if you're brave enough to venture into the chilly waters after working up a sweat, I promise it's worth it.
+This is one of the easiest and prettiest walks on the Sunshine Coast and truly beautiful year 'round.

 THE DETAILS